HoustonWeHaveABug/SelfDesc/README.md

 - The number of non-zero digits at positions \[ 1 ... *b*-1 \] equals their sum - 1 (3 in the above example);
 - The sum of the product of its digits and their respective position is also *b* (6\*0 + 2\*1 + 1\*2 + 1\*6 = 10 in the above example).

 The search starts at position *b*-1 and ends at position 0.
-At each position, the program checks if it is still possible to generate a self-descriptive number, given the digits already selected.
+At each position, the program checks the following additional constraints:
+- The first non-zero digit must not be selected after position *b*-4;
+- The second non-zero digit must not be selected before position 2.

-It takes 1.2 seconds on my computer to find all self-descriptive numbers from base 2 to 200.
+It takes 0.2 seconds on my computer to find all self-descriptive numbers from base 2 to 1000.